Comparison

 Yes.
 Spheron provides the same NVIDIA H100 SXM GPUs with the same CUDA drivers, NVLink interconnects, and memory configurations.
 Training throughput and inference latency on equivalent hardware are identical.
 The difference is pricing and operational overhead, not GPU performance.

 AWS spot instances offer 60-70% discounts on H100 GPUs but can be interrupted with 2 minutes notice, killing long training runs.
 Savings plans require 1 or 3-year commitments.
-Spheron's on-demand pricing ($1.21/hr for H100) is comparable to or lower than AWS spot prices without the interruption risk or long-term commitment.
+Spheron's H100 spot pricing ($1.03/hr) beats AWS spot rates without the 2-minute interruption risk, and on-demand at $2.50/hr is still 64% below AWS on-demand without any long-term commitment.

 Transfer data from S3 to Spheron instances using standard tools like the AWS CLI (aws s3 cp), rclone, or direct HTTP downloads.
 For large datasets, set up a transfer job during off-peak hours.
 Once on Spheron, data stays on your instance without ongoing storage fees during compute.
 Note that AWS charges egress fees for data leaving S3 ($0.09/GB).